himanshubansalfueled/Himanshu.github.io/README.md

 ## Location spoofing using Browserstack
 Location can be changed using Browserstack in both Android and iOS devices.
 Steps to change location:
-1.Click on Change location
+1. Click on Change location
-2.Enter the latitude and longitude
+2. Enter the latitude and longitude
-3.Confirm the location by clicking on Yes
+3. Confirm the location by clicking on Yes.